tcarland/gktrace/README.md

 latency, and jitter statistics per RFC3393.

-It makes use of the network library *tcanetpp* and *tcamake* for building.
-System dependencies are librt, pthreads, libc and libstdc++.
+It makes use of the network library *tcanetpp* and *tcamake* for building and the following system dependencies:
+- librt
+- pthreads
+- libc
+- libstdc++.

 This project was conceived as an example of the network library this uses and borrows from a separate path analysis and probing tool developed using the same library.

 # Building: